 Asana Training is a site operated and maintained by Project Management Pros.
 They are experts that help users deploy and optimize Asana software in the organization.
 They offer an online course, on-site training, virtual training, workspace audit, and consulting services.
 The Asana Training Masterclass online course includes over 8 hours of full HD video, over 60 lessons, a comprehensive walkthrough, explanation of key integrations, 1 hour free consult, access for 6 months, and more for $347.

-Fundamentals of Asana is a Udemy course taught by Interface Tech, which offers training on various software and IT technologies.
+Getting Started in Asana is a Udemy course taught by Simon Sez IT, which offers training on various software and IT technologies.
 The course includes 20 lectures and videos of over 1 hour 40 minutes.
 Covered in the course are some background information, discussion of features, setting up teams, creating projects, adding tasks, and tracking progress, among others.
-It is priced at $9.99, full lifetime access, and accessible on mobile and TV, with 30-day money-back guarantee.
+It is priced at $14.99, full lifetime access, and accessible on mobile and TV, with 30-day money-back guarantee.
 A certificate of completion is given at the end of the course.
-More than 600 students have enrolled, with an average rating of 4.1/5.
+More than 70 students have enrolled, with an average rating of 4.5/5.

 4. LinkedIn Learning

 Learning Asana is a LinkedIn Learning (formerly Lynda.com) course created by David Rivers, an author, trainer, and learning and development expert that specializes in e-learning and productivity.
 The course is for beginners, and has a duration of 1 hour 40 minutes.
 It is divided into an introduction, getting started with Asana, organizing projects and tasks, collaborating on projects, and a conclusion.
 LinkedIn Learning is a premium site that offers 1 month free trial.

 5. Unito blog